Broadcasting in the

 Radio broadcasting as an experimental concept had an early start in the San Francisco Bay area with the activities of Doc Herrold in San Jose.
 Herrold's station which started broadcasting on a regular basis in 1912, eventually became KQW and then KCBS.

 Apart from these early activities, however, widespread broadcasting did not begin to flourish until 1920.
 By 1922 it had very definitely arrived.
-A flurry of small stations would come on the air for several months and then suddenly go off the air, to be replaced as quickly by other short- lived stations.
-These weren't really like the radio stations we know today; rather, they stood with a foot in the world of broadcasting and a foot in amateur radio.
-The purpose of the stations was often experimental, or to promote the activities of the business that operated it.
+A flurry of small stations would come on the air for several months and then suddenly go off the air, to be replaced as quickly by other short-lived stations.
+These weren't like the stations we know today; rather, they stood with a foot in the world of broadcasting and a foot in amateur radio.
+The purpose of the stations was often experimental, or to promote the activities ofthe business that operated it.
 The foundation of advertising revenue that provided stability for radio in its later years had yet to develop, and so there was nothing to financially sustain the stations' activities.
 Equipment failures were frequent, and the programming itself was of secondary importance.
 What was important was just being on the air.

 To the listener of that time, radio was a new discovery.
 Again, programs didn't matter.
 It was the sheer enjoyment of listening to voices and music being pulled out of the air with a home-built crystal set.
 Within the course of two years, radio went from a means of point-to-point communications for commercial purposes, plus the activities of a small group of radio "hams", to everybody's hobby, and wire antennas stretched across the back yards of more and more households.
 Young boys found radio particularly exciting, and children across the country were winding wire around oatmeal boxes to build their own crystal radios.
 The "San Francisco Examiner" noted the sudden rise in radio's popularity when it reported in 1922, "Radio, the virulent malady which has swept the East, is rapidly spreading to the coast.
 Once bitten by the germ, there is no cure for the delighted victim."